UPDATE 2-EU ministers fail to agree virus economic rescue in all-night talks

-They had hoped to agree on a half-trillion-euro program to cushion the economic slump and finance recovery from the pandemic, and turn a page on divisions that have marred relations as the bloc struggles with the outbreak.
-But feuds emerged prominently again, one diplomatic source said: "The Italians want a reference to debt mutualization as a possible recovery instrument to be analyzed more in the future.
+They had hoped to agree on a half-trillion-euro programme to cushion the economic slump and finance recovery from the pandemic, and turn a page on divisions that have marred relations as the bloc struggles with the outbreak.
+But feuds emerged prominently again, one diplomatic source said: "The Italians want a reference to debt mutualisation as a possible recovery instrument to be analysed more in the future.
 The Dutch say 'no'."

 An official who participated in the talks said at around 0400 GMT on Wednesday The Hague was the only one refusing to endorse a text that the ministers were expected to agree on to get endorsement for a new set of economic measures from the bloc's 27 national leaders.
 German Finance Minister Olaf Scholz said on Twitter: